-- Some contributors felt that increased contributions were required because those with needs were being asked to 'prop up' a fundamentally unsustainable system - Some contributors felt that the potential for increased charges was indicative of a pattern of older and disabled people being 'made to pay'; others felt that savers were being penalised by being asked to contribute more from their carefully managed resources - Some contributors indicated they were less willing to pay more for what they deem to be of reduced quality.
-Increasing charges may carry some expectation of an accompanying improved quality of service - A number of contributors raised concerns that the proposals may affect carers; if services become less affordable, carers will be under increased pressure to 'make up' perceived gaps in care
+- Increased resentment in respect of an underfunded social care system some contributors felt that increased contributions were required because those with needs were being asked to 'prop up' a fundamentally unsustainable system - An increased perception of unfairness some contributors felt that the potential for increased charges was indicative of a pattern of older and disabled people being 'made to pay'; others felt that savers were being penalised by being asked to contribute more from their carefully managed resources - Exacerbation of existing dissatisfaction satisfaction with services has decreased in recent years; some contributors indicated they were less willing to pay more for what they deem to be of reduced quality.
+Increasing charges may carry some expectation of an accompanying improved quality of service - Impact on carers a number of contributors raised concerns that the proposals may affect carers; if services become less affordable, carers will be under increased pressure to 'make up' perceived deficits in care.